 Craft Fair

-Craft vendors set up on the morning of Annual Meeting with their handmade treasures.
+sures.
 You'll want to make sure to visit the craft vendors that come from across our service territory.
 If you are interested in having your own booth at the Annual Meeting, contact Member Services at 866-621-3679.